frenkelor/ADWard-SDK-IOS/README.md

 ---------------------
 Import Adward SDK to your game :

-1. download our SDK uising the direct github link or pull from git repository.
+1. download our SDK using a direct github link or pull from git repository.
 2. open xCode and click on your root project item.
-3. select your working target select and click on 'general' tab.
+3. select your working target and click on 'general' tab.
 4. under 'general' look for 'Linked Frameworks and Libraries' section and click on the + button.
 5. click on  'Add other' -> brows for AdwardSDK.framework on your local machine.
 6. import AdwardSDK to your appDelegate.m file.